lucabarattini/Mountain-Shleters-Project/README.md

 If you have suggestions or improvements, please feel free to fork the repository and submit a pull request.

 ## Contact
-For any inquiries or further assistance, Project Lead [luca.barattini@student.h-farm.com]
+For any inquiries or further assistance, Project Lead [luca.barattini@student.h-farm.com] test